 Viewing show homes: what research should I do first?

-The show home is only a snapshot of the development.
 You'll need to think about the location, access and local amenities, and look into the developer's track record.
-Research whether the developer has built any other homes nearby, and find out if they were built on time and to a reasonable standard.
+Research whether the developer has built any other homes nearby, and if so whether they were built on time and to a good standard.

 If possible, invite a friend or family member to visit the development with you.
 Somebody who isn't involved in the process might notice things you overlook, and getting a second opinion is never a bad thing.

 - Find out more: new-build homes - learn about the pros and cons of buying a brand-new home